Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Architecture/Instruction Set Architecture (ISA) & Processor Architecture/📌 ISA Basics/Privilege Level & Protection Ring.md

 ## Intro
 > 🔗 https://en.wikipedia.org/wiki/Protection_ring

+> **TL;DR**
+> 1. Privilege levels are a means of access control.
+The current privilege level determines which CPU instructions and IO may be performed.
+> 2. The kernel runs at the most privileged level, called “Ring 0”.
+User programs run at a lesser level, typically “Ring 3”.

 In computer science, **hierarchical protection domains**, often called **protection rings**, are mechanisms to protect data and functionality from faults (by improving fault tolerance) and malicious behavior (by providing computer security).